Vinyl Mastering Notes

 Final files should be .WAV in 44.1kHz or 48khz/24bit sampling.

-To know how much you could (or should) fit on vinyl, check our interactive wizard at http://www.mobineko.com/vinyl-time-per-side-wizard
+To know how much you could (or should) fit on vinyl, check our interactive wizard at https://www.mobineko.com/vinyl-time-per-side-wizard

 For any technical questions not covered in this entry, please contact us: web@mobineko.com